mathspp/mathspp/pages/02.blog/02.pydonts/functions-a-complete-reference/item.md

 print(plus_5(10))  # 15
 ```

-The first argument of `Callable` is a list of the types of the arguments of the callable and the second argument is the return type.
+The first argument of `Callable` is a list of the types of the arguments of the callable, and the second argument is the return type.
 For example, `Callable[[int, str], bool]` is a callable that accepts an integer and a string and returns a Boolean.